-The preparation of consolidated financial statements in conformity with U.S. Generally Accepted Accounting Principles (U.S. GAAP) requires management to make estimates and assumptions that affect:

-- the reported amounts of certain assets, including inventories and property and equipment; - the reported amounts of certain liabilities, including legal, tax-related and other accruals; and - the reported amounts of certain revenues and expenses during the reporting period.

-The assumptions used by management could change significantly in future estimates due to changes in circumstances and actual results could differ from those estimates.
+The preparation of consolidated financial statements in conformity with U.S. Generally Accepted Accounting Principles (U.S. GAAP) requires management to make certain estimates and assumptions that affect the reported amount of assets and liabilities, revenues and expenses, and the disclosure of intangible assets and intangible and contingent liabilities at the date of the financial statements.
+We believe our estimates are reasonable; however, the assumptions used by management could change significantly in future estimates due to changes in circumstances and actual results could differ materially from those estimates.